StEugen/docsbox/README.md

 # docsbox [![Build Status](https://travis-ci.org/dveselov/docsbox.svg?branch=master)](https://travis-ci.org/dveselov/docsbox)

+Notice: This is pure k8s deployment of docsbox

 `docsbox` is a standalone service that allows you convert office documents, like .docx and .pptx, into more useful filetypes like PDF, for viewing it in browser with PDF.js, or HTML for organizing full-text search of document content.
 `docsbox` uses **LibreOffice** (via **LibreOfficeKit**) for document converting.